Greek Mythology Creation Story

 Notes about Greek mythology creation story:

-- This ADDucation list about the Greek mythology creation story is primarily compiled from the works of Hesiod (Theogony c700 BC) and Homer (Iliad and Odyssey 760-710 BC) because these authority sources are credited by ancient authors with establishing Greek religious customs.
+- ADDucation’s interpretation of the Greek mythology creation story is primarily based on the works of Hesiod (Theogony c700 BC) and Homer (Iliad and Odyssey 760-710 BC) because these authority sources are credited by ancient authors with establishing Greek religious customs.
 We have also referenced other sources, including later Roman sources, as indicated: 1*Hesiod, Theogony.
 2*Homer, Iliad.
 3*Hyginus.
 4*Roman poet Ovid, Metamorphoses.
 5*Plato, Republic.
 6*Pseudo-Apollodorus, Bibliotheca.
 7*Cicero.
 95*The Trojan war: Decade long war between the Achaeans (Greeks) and the Trojans (North West Anatolia, Turkey).
 The Trojans lost.
 96*Titanomachy: Decade long war between Titan and Olympian gods.
 The Olympians won.
 AKA War of the Titans.
 97*Gigantomachy: A later battle between the Gigantes and the Olympian gods.
 The Olympians won.
 98*Protogenoi: First born, primordial deities.
 99*Parthenogenesis: asexual reproduction.

 - Latin spellings have been used throughout instead of the original Greek or Transliteration spellings, although some have been included for clarity.